 Cross-currency interest rate swap contracts, exchanging fixed rate interest for floating rate interest on the group's USD notes, are designated and effective as fair value hedges in respect of interest rates and foreign currency risk.
-The group has recognised an asset of £30.0m (2022: £22.9m asset) for the mark to market gain in the fair value of the cross-currency interest rate swap instruments.
+The group has recognised an asset of £30.0m (2022: £22.9m) for the mark to market gain in the fair value of the cross-currency interest rate swap instruments.
 The fair value movement in the year has been recognised in the consolidated statement of profit or loss.
-Hedge effectiveness is assessed on an ongoing basis and evaluates whether the hedging instrument is effective in offsetting changes in the fair values or cash flows of the hedged item and instrument, the effectiveness of which can be reliably measured.
+Hedge effectiveness is assessed on an ongoing basis and evaluates whether the hedging instrument is effective in offsetting changes in the fair values or cash flows of the hedged item attributable to the hedged risk, this is done through evaluating the economic relationship between hedged item and instrument, the effectiveness of which can be reliably measured.
 As, during the year and since inception, there was an effective economic relationship in hedging the fair value exposure to interest rate movements and foreign currency exposure, the carrying amount of the notes was adjusted in the year for a fair value loss of £5.8m (2022: £24.1m gain) which was included in the consolidated statement of profit or loss.
-The accumulated fair value hedge adjustment on the notes is a liability of £29.8m (2022: £24.0m liability).
+The accumulated fair value hedge adjustment on the notes is a liability of £29.8m (2022: £24.0m).

 The group has a £33.8m cross-currency interest rate swap contract, exchanging fixed rate interest for floating rate interest on an AUD bond, which is designated as a fair value hedge with the bond.
 The hedge was highly effective in hedging the fair value exposure to interest rate movements in the year.
-The group has recognised a liability of £6.7m (2022: £4.7m liability) for the mark to market loss in fair value of the cross-currency interest rate swap.
+The group has recognised a liability of £6.7m (2022: £4.7m) for the mark to market loss in the fair value of the cross-currency interest rate swaps.
 The fair value movement in the year has been recognised in the consolidated statement of profit or loss.
-As, during the year and since inception, the hedge was highly effective in hedging the fair value exposure to interest rate movements and foreign currency exposure, the carrying amount of the bond was adjusted in the year for a fair value gain of £2.1m (2022: £0.4m gain) which was included in the consolidated statement of profit or loss.
-The accumulated fair value hedge adjustment on the bond is a £6.7m asset (2022: £4.6m asset).
+As, during the year and since inception, the hedge was highly effective in hedging the fair value exposure to interest rate movements and foreign currency exposure, the carrying amount of the bond was adjusted in the year for a fair value gain of £2.1m (2022: $\pm 0.4m$ gain) which was included in the consolidated statement of profit or loss.
+The accumulated fair value hedge adjustment on the bond is a $\pm 6.7m$ asset (2022: $\pm 4.6m$ ).

 The group has three fixed to floating interest rate swaps with nominal values of £250m, £90m and £90m.
 These are designated as fair value hedges of fixed rate bonds of the same value.
 The hedges were highly effective in hedging the fair value exposure to interest rate movements.
-The group has recognised liabilities of £31.3m (2022: £17.3m assets) for the mark to market gain in the fair value of the fixed to floating interest rate swaps.
+The group has recognised liabilities of £31.3m (2022: £17.3m) for the mark to market gain in the fair value of the fixed to floating interest rate swaps.
 The fair value movement in the year has been recognised in the consolidated statement of profit or loss.
 As, during the year and since inception, the hedge was highly effective in hedging the fair value exposure to interest rate, the carrying amount of the bonds was adjusted in the year for a fair value gain of £48.5m (2022: £36.4m gain) which was included in the consolidated statement of profit or loss.
-The accumulated fair value hedge adjustment on the bonds is an asset of £39.3m (2022: £9.1m liability).
+The accumulated fair value hedge adjustment on the bonds is an asset of £39.3m (2022: £9.1m).